 Over the past few weeks, the articles on this site have had the constant theme of “Continuous Improvement ≠ Transformational Innovation.”
 They looked at how we can “start all over again,” by teaching young children with strategies that wire their brains for success, rather than giving them more and more emphasis on the “basics” of a common core curriculum, and then assessing learning through standardized testing.
 Standardized testing is great if you’re looking at “ranking” children according to their performance…but not if the goal is to have every child achieve to their highest potential.

-So as we embark on a new decade, let’s look to those new technologies that have transformed other industries today.
+So as we embark on a new year, let’s look to those new technologies that have transformed other industries today.
 Certainly the Internet has made online commerce commonplace, sealing the fates of department stores and shopping malls.
 Mobile devices have virtually eliminated the compact disc, the cassette and other ways of storing and distributing recorded music.
 Services like Uber and Lyft have empowered regular citizens to challenge the sometimes less-than-convenient/clean/comfortable transportation environments provided by cab companies and shuttle services.

 Schools, especially in certain parts of the nation, complain about the weather-related delays and cancellations that impact their lesson plans and other important events.
 So let’s do something transformational too.